onera/std_e/doc/design_documents/graphs.rst

 Mesh-like structures
 --------------------

 A mesh is a special kind of graph where the nodes are called vertices.
 It can be encoded with the structures above.
 However, by doing so, an important information would be lost, that is, groups of nodes are gathered into "elements".
 The usual way to represent a mesh is by connectivity (note: we know no better technical term): a set of elements, where each element of the mesh is defined by its connectivity, i.e. an array of vertices (integers).
 This representation is often called "elt_vtx", "cell_vtx", "face_vtx" or "ridge_vtx" (a ridge is often called an edge, but we don't use this term for a ridge to not conflict with graph terminology).
-In general an elt_vtx is not a graph, but a multi-graph where elements are the nodes and the vertices are the edges (two elements can be connected through multiple vertices, hence it is not a graph).
+In general an elt_vtx is not a graph, but and hypergraph where vertices are the nodes and the elements are the multi-edges that gather all the vertices of the element.
+(Note: `elt_vtx` can also be considered multi-graph where elements are the nodes and the vertices are the edges [two elements can be connected through multiple vertices, hence it is not a graph], but it looses some information regarding the unicity of vertices [think of a 2x2 cartesian mesh represented this way: we can't tell easily that there is a center vertex if we only give edges connecting cells]).

 Several (multi-)graph representations of a mesh are possible:
 - elt_vtx, cell_vtx, face_vtx and ridge_vtx